sivy/monkinetic-2020-content/posts/2000-09-20-os-x-on-intel.md

-Slug: os-x-on-intel
+date: 2000-09-20
-Date: 2000-09-20
+slug: os-x-on-intel
-Title: OS X on Intel
+title: OS X on Intel
-layout: post
+---

-<a href="http://www.osxonintel.com/">They Have it, we want it</a>.
+[They Have it, we want it](http://www.osxonintel.com/).
 Yeeeessss.
 I signed, you should too.